 Bulgaria and Romania: Birding the Balkans in Spring

-Western Rock Nuthatch is a beautiful species and a real highlight of any trip to Bulgaria.
+Spotted Nutcracker is a charismatic species and a real highlight of any trip to Bulgaria.

 Some of the target birds for this trip include Dalmatian Pelican, Pygmy Cormorant, Ruddy Shelduck, Ferruginous Duck, numerous shorebirds (waders), and terns (such as Caspian Tern, Black Tern, and White-winged Tern), and many raptors, including Eastern Imperial Eagle, Lesser Spotted Eagle, Booted Eagle, White-tailed Eagle, Egyptian Vulture, Cinereous Vulture, Long-legged Buzzard, and Levant Sparrowhawk.

-Other localized and highly sought-after species include the famous Wallcreeper (a monotypic family), Masked Shrike, Sombre Tit, Pied Wheatear, Isabelline Wheatear, Spotted Nutcracker, Ring Ouzel, Olive-tree Warbler, Paddyfield Warbler, Semicollared Flycatcher, and most European woodpeckers, including White-backed Woodpecker.
+Other localized and highly sought-after species include the famous Wallcreeper (a monotypic family), Masked Shrike, Sombre Tit, Pied Wheatear, Isabelline Wheatear, Spotted Nutcracker, Ring Ouzel, Olive-tree Warbler, Paddyfield Warbler, Semicollared Flycatcher, and most European woodpeckers.

 Lake Burgas is an excellent location for the Near Threatened (BirdLife International) Dalmatian Pelican.